sudasana/armcom2/README.md

 along with Armoured Commander II, in the form of a file named "license.txt".
 If not, see <http://www.gnu.org/licenses/>.

-xp_loader.py is covered under a MIT License (MIT) and is Copyright (c) 2015 Sean Hagar; see XpLoader_LICENSE.txt for more info.

 To run armcom2.py, you will need: